pynashorg/pynashorg.github.com/_posts/2013-02-19-English-playground.md

 words.
 They put all the words on punchcards, so that computer programs could be run on them.
 This data set became the Brown Corpus.

-There are larger data sets out there now, but the Brown Corpus is that it&rsquo;s small enough to hack on interactively and freely available on the Internet.
+There are larger data sets out there now, but the Brown Corpus is small enough to hack on interactively and freely available on the Internet.
 After installing NLTK, it&rsquo;s as simple as this:

     >>> from nltk.corpus import brown
     >>> len(brown.words())